 However despite this “Mission to the Unknown” is still a cracking story.
 It’s just a fun, action packed adventure full of terrifying monsters, great thrills and tons of excitement.

 The Daleks are also in top form here too.
-Terry Nation makes up for treating them like doofuses in “The Chase” by not only showing them as scheming, crafty creatures who are clearly from the beginning manipulating their allies, but also by actually having them win at the end.
+Terry Nation makes up for treating them like doofuses in “The Chase” by not only showing them as scheming, crafty creatures who are clearly from the beginning manipulating their allies, but he also actually has them win at the end.

 Of course as this story is continued in “The Daleks Masterplan” we know they don’t win for real.
 Still if you were to watch this on its own it would appear that way, and its still quite a bleak story, with Cory and his team not at any point having the better of the Daleks, and suffering violent and painful deaths.

 The Daleks many allies are very memorable and colorful creatures too.
 Though sadly there is only one picture of them that survives, you can see even from this that they were a very strange and varied group of creatures.